Haystack Mountain School of Crafts

 This is an opportunity for talented Norwegian artists to attend workshops at Haystack during the summer.
 Norwegian Crafts is guaranteed two places in the Haystack summer program, and the American-Scandinavian Foundation’s Arts & Crafts Fellowship Program will provide a grant for each selected artists to cover tuition, board and most expenses connected to the workshop.

-The collaboration between Haystack and Norwegian Crafts is part of Norwegian Crafts’ Residency for Skills program - a developing residency program focusing on talented professional craft artists based in Norway.
-The program aims to provide unique and diverse opportunities for artists in the craft field, namely through offering Norwegian craft artists a place at renowned schools, workshops and residencies.
+Norwegian Crafts aim to provide unique and diverse opportunities for artists in the craft field through offering Norwegian craft artists a place at renowned schools, workshops and residencies.

 SUMMER PROGRAM WORKSHOPS: in session May-Sept (click on link for available courses)